 Last year, our Say-on-Pay proposal received the support of 65.9% of votes cast - a significant increase from the prior year.
 While we were encouraged by the significantly increased level of support compared to the prior year, we have continued our robust outreach efforts.
-Following the 2018 AGM, our Chairman, [•] of our independent directors and members of management continued our engagement efforts by meeting with shareholders representing approximately [•]% of ordinary shares outstanding as of [•], including over [•]% of the ordinary shares held by our [•] largest shareholders.
+Since the 2018 AGM, our Chairman, executive directors and four of our independent directors (including the chairs of our Audit, Compensation, Compliance, Finance and Governance and Nominating committees) and members of management continued our engagement efforts by meeting with shareholders representing approximately 45% of ordinary shares outstanding as of March 31, 2019, including over 63% of the ordinary shares held by our 50 largest shareholders.
 In meetings with our directors, shareholders also had the opportunity to speak to independent directors without the Chairman or members of management present.
 These meetings included institutional investor executives, governance leads and portfolio managers, among others.

-We solicited feedback from shareholders regarding their views as to our compensation program and our management team, among the other matters noted on pages [•] to [•].
+We solicited feedback from shareholders regarding their views as to our compensation program and our management team, among the other matters noted on pages 4 to 5.
 Shareholders expressed support for members of our executive team and for the structure of our ongoing compensation program.
 A few shareholders commented on the total reported compensation in our 2017 Proxy Statement but did not raise concerns with our current compensation program.